 iSmartAlarm iCamera Keep

 This $150 connected camera has a 720p resolution and live-streaming capabilities and is a definite improvement over the original iSmartAlarm iCamera.
 The first-generation iCamera will still be available, but we'd suggest skipping the hassle and taking a look at the Keep instead.
-The Keep does have some major limitations; it doesn't currently support automatic or manual recording or offer any sort of cloud storage for viewing saved clips (a software update should add these features in Feburary, though).
+The Keep does have some major limitations; it doesn't currently support automatic or manual recording, although it does offer cloud storage for viewing saved clips.

 The Nest Cam is Nest's Dropcam Pro successor.
 It boasts a full 1080p streaming resolution, motion and sound alerts and optional cloud storage (for an extra monthly or yearly fee).
 The Nest Cam also has an updated stand, which is stronger and more maneuverable than the Pro's -- and it features a magnetic base for quick installations.
-Its one-alert-per-30-minutes rule is pretty limiting, but you can't beat Nest Cam in terms of optics.
+Its one-alert-per-30-minutes rule is pretty limiting, but you can't beat the Nest Cam Indoor's video streaming clarity.

 The $200 Netatmo Welcome is the second security camera we've reviewed with facial-recognition technology.
 Where the ArcSoft Simplicam regularly misidentified faces, the Welcome had 100 percent detection accuracy.
 That's pretty impressive, but it did take a while to learn a face.
 It also had a laggy video feed and alerts, so the Welcome isn't the best at delivering information in real time.

-Oco may have used the same third-party manufacturer that ArcSoft did for its Simplicam, but these identical-looking cameras are pretty different.
-Oco's cloud service starts at $3.99 a month (less than Simplicam's $4.99) and it has an adaptable video stream feature that auto-adjusts the live feed based on bandwidth.
+Oco1 may have used the same third-party manufacturer that ArcSoft did for its Simplicam, but these identical-looking cameras are pretty different.
+Oco's cloud service starts at $4 a month (less than Simplicam's $5) and it has an adaptable video stream feature that auto-adjusts the live feed based on bandwidth.
 In our testing it also went offline randomly, suffered from sluggish two-way talk and often switched to night vision mode for no reason.

 Salient Eye is an excellent Android security app.
 Unlike its iOS counterparts, Salient Eye doesn't have live-streaming capabilities.
 Instead, it focuses on sensor-based triggers that activate a siren when the app is armed.
 You can opt in to text and email alerts to get real-time notifications of any security events and a link to tons of photos of the action.